Generalized Wardrop Equilibrium for Charging Station Selection and Route Choice of Electric Vehicles in Joint Power Distribution and Transportation Networks: Abstract

 \section{Abstract}

 {

-{This paper presents the equilibrium analysis of a game composed of heterogeneous electric vehicles (EVs) and a power distribution system operator (DSO) as players in the game, and charging station operators (CSOs) and a transportation network operator (TNO) as coordinators.} Each EV tries to pick a charging station as its destination and a route to get there at the same time.
-However, the traffic and {electrical} load congestion on the roads and charging stations lead to the interdependencies between the optimal decisions of EVs.
-In addition, CSOs and the TNO need to apply some tolling to control such congestion.
-On the other hand, the pricing in charging stations depends on real-time distributional locational marginal pricing, which is determined by the DSO after solving the optimal power flow over the power distribution network.
-This paper also takes into account the local and the coupling/{infrastructure} constraints of EVs as well as transportation and distribution networks.
+This paper presents the equilibrium analysis of a game composed of heterogeneous electric vehicles (EVs) and a power distribution system operator (DSO) as the players, and charging station operators (CSOs) and a transportation network operator (TNO) as coordinators.
+Each EV tries to pick a charging station as its destination and a route to get there at the same time.
+However, the traffic and electrical load congestion on the roads and charging stations lead to the interdependencies between the optimal decisions of EVs.
+CSOs and the TNO need to apply some tolling to control such congestion.
+On the other hand, the pricing at charging stations depends on real-time distributional locational marginal pricing, which is determined by the DSO after solving the optimal power flow over the power distribution network.
+This paper also takes into account the local and the coupling/{infrastructure} constraints of EVs, transportation and distribution networks.
 This problem is modeled as a generalized aggregative game, and then a decentralized learning method is proposed to obtain an equilibrium point of the game, which is known as variational generalized Wardrop equilibrium.
-The existence of such an equilibrium point and the convergence of the proposed algorithm to it are theoretically proven.
-The proposed decentralized learning method is scalable and privacy-preserving for EVs.
-We undertake numerical studies on the Savannah city model and the IEEE 33-bus distribution network and investigate the impact of various characteristics on demand and prices.}
+The existence of such an equilibrium point and the convergence of the proposed algorithm to it are proven.
+We undertake numerical studies on the Savannah city model and the IEEE 33-bus distribution network and investigate the impact of various characteristics on demand and prices. }